BrandonArbour/DevOpsCapstone/README.md

   - Create and update the production environment on AWS with Terraform
 - GitHub action that scans the repository for secrets on a schedule
 - GitHub action that destroys the development and production environment

+## Secrets and Variables

+Secrets

+- AWS_ROLE: Name of the IAM role that will be assumed by Terraform
+- AWS_BUCKET_NAME: Name of the S3 bucket stores the Terraform state files
+- AWS_BUCKET_DEV_TFSTATES: Name of Terraform state file for the development environment
+- AWS_BUCKET_PROD_TFSTATES: Name of Terraform state file for the production environment
+- DOCKER_PASSWORD: Password for Docker Hub
+- DEV_CIDR_IPV4: CIDR ranges allowed to access the development environment
+- PROD_CIDR_IPV4: CIDR ranges allowed to access the production environment

+Variables

+- AWS_REGION: AWS region to deploy resources in